Dylan-Shortt/BMI_Calculator/README.md

 ## Usage

 1. Enter your weight (in kilograms)
-2. Enter your height (in centimeters or meters)
+2. Enter your height (in centimeters)
 3. Tap the calculate button
 4. View your BMI result and category